Giuseppe Marchioro

-Giuseppe Marchioro (born 13 March 1936) is an Italian professional former footballer and manager.
+Giuseppe Marchioro (13 March 1936 – 6 August 2026) was an Italian professional football player and manager.

-Career

-Footballer
+Playing career

-As a footballer, he grew up in A.C.
-Milan youth team, winning a Torneo di Viareggio in 1957.
+As a footballer, Marchioro grew up in AC Milan youth team, winning a Torneo di Viareggio in 1957.
 Later, he played only in lower Italian categories.
 With Catanzaro he reached a Coppa Italia final in 1966, scoring a goal in the last match against Fiorentina.

-Coach
+Coaching career

-Between 1968 and 1970 he attended Liedholm and Radice during their work in Monza.
+Between 1968 and 1970 Marchioro attended Liedholm and Radice during their work in Monza.

-He began to coach on 1970, training Verbania.
+Marchioro began to coach on 1970, training Verbania.
 In 1973, with Alessandria, he won the first edition of Coppa Italia Semiprofessionisti (now Coppa Italia Lega Pro).
-In 1975 his Como was promoted in Serie A; next year led Cesena for the first time in UEFA Cup.
+In 1975 his Como was promoted in Serie A; next year he led Cesena for the first time in UEFA Cup.

 After a delusive first experience in a top club (Milan, season 1976–77), he coached in lower series.
-In 1988, he signed for Reggiana, which he led for few years from Serie C1 to A.
+In 1988, he signed for Reggiana, which he led for few years from Serie C1 reaching Serie A for the first time in its history.